What Life Is Really Like In North Korea

 Advertisement

-For example, if you travel to North Korea and fancy stealing a propaganda poster as a souvenir, you're looking at 15 years in a forced labor camp.
-American college student Otto Warmbier found this out the hard way, receiving such a sentence for snagging a poster while on vacation in Pyongyang—deemed by the North Korean state to be, according to The Guardian, "tacit connivance of the US government and its manipulation."
+For example, if you travel to the DPRK and fancy stealing a propaganda poster as a souvenir, you're looking at 15 years in a forced hard labor camp.
+In 2016, American college student Otto Warmbier received such a sentence for snagging a poster while on vacation in Pyongyang — deemed by the North Korean state to be, according to The Guardian, "tacit connivance of the U.S. government and its manipulation."
+While imprisoned, Warmbier was tortured and abused to the point of being severely brain-damaged.
+In June 2017, he was sent back to the U.S., where he died less than a week later.

 Advertisement

-Of course, North Korea denies the existence of these labor camps, but—in reality—these prisons are another means of terrorizing the population of the world's most restrictive country into passivity and submission.
+Of course, the DPRK denies the existence of these labor camps, but — in reality — these prisons are another means of terrorizing the population of the world's most restrictive country into passivity and submission.

 Advertisement